dgkim5360/dgkim5360.github.io/_posts/2017-09-15-closures-and-decorators-in-python.md

     return averager
 ```

-## a decorator is just a syntactic sugar
+## A decorator is just a syntactic sugar

 Let's start with the simplest.
 ```python